mu357040/Kenyan-Flag-in-python-turtle/README.md

 # Kenyan Flag Drawing with Python Turtle

-This Python code utilizes the Turtle module to visually represent the Kenyan flag.
-The code draws the flag's colors, geometric shapes, cultural symbols (shields, spears), and includes text descriptions explaining the symbolism behind each element.
+This Python code utilises the Turtle module to visually represent the Kenyan flag.
+The code draws the flag's colours, geometric shapes, cultural symbols (shields, spears), and includes text descriptions explaining the symbolism behind each element.
 Users can interact with the flag by clicking on specific areas to reveal additional information about its symbolism.

 ## Instructions
 1. Ensure you have Python installed on your system.